(Disclaimer - this is not professional or sponsored advice, just a product I've found effective - clean your sensor at your own risk!)

 I first started cleaning my own camera sensor a few years ago, using pre-made wands wrapped with Pec Pads, with a few drops of Eclipse fluid to do the cleaning.
 These things were pretty expensive (at least £1 a swab), I ended up needing to use a few, and even then there was always noticeable dust spots at the edges.
 The plastic wand inside the folded Pec Pad wasn't quite big enough to keep the swab taut, so some dust always escaped the cleaning.
 I never managed to get all the dust spots, and usually gave up in frustration and removed remaining spots in post-processing.
 Eclipse fluid is also banned on planes, so if you're going abroad this is easy (and legal) to take with you!

 I was running out of sensor swabs recently and started Googling to see where to get replacements (supply and price always seems a bit haphazard).
 I came across a new product - well, new to me anyway - called the Eyelead Sensor Cleaning Kit, made by a German company that makes all sorts of camera-cleaning products (and sells internationally).
 I've also seen it called the Eyelead Sensor Dust Sticking Bar Kit.
 It is a simple piece of kit, a long plastic stick with a cube of solid blue gel at the end of it.
 The head is protected by a tiny easy-to-open plastic box.
 Also supplied are 10 pieces of sticky paper.
 It's not cheap either - I got mine for £31, but having used it now, I know that it'll last quite a while, and it is so much more effective than using the swabs.
+EDIT Jan 2018 - I bought an additional packet on the cleaning papers on Amazon - prolongs the life of the kit a bit!

 It is very easy to use, although it did take me a few goes before I got my sensor clean as I was a little hesitant.
 Now I know what I'm doing, I can clean it at the first attempt.
 Make sure you do this is a clean room that hasn't got visible dust in the air!